PL PATH 1 — COOPERATIVE EDUCATION/CO-OP IN PLANT PATHOLOGY

 PL PATH 799 — PRACTICUM IN PLANT PATHOLOGY TEACHING

-Instructional orientation to teaching at the higher education level in the agricultural and life sciences, direct teaching experience under faculty supervision, experince in testing and evaluation of students, and the analysis of teaching performance.
+Instructional orientation to teaching at the higher education level in the agricultural and life sciences, direct teaching experience under faculty supervision, experience in testing and evaluation of students, and the analysis of teaching performance.

 PL PATH 800 — INQUIRY-BASED BIOLOGY TEACHING